aosothra/book_snatcher/README.md

 python main.py
 ```

-This script can be ran with following parameters:
+This script can be run with following parameters:

 `--start_page` - used to specify the number of page from where to start collecting books.
 Default value is `1`.

 `--end_page` - used to specify the number of page where to stop collecting books.
-Default value is `4`
+Default value is `0`, which means collection will go up to the last page in the category.

 Obviously, the starting index should be less than / equal to the ending index.
 Be aware, that `--end_page` will be included in the collection, so to collect books from a single page - lets say, page 10, - you must pass parameters as follows: